 Output of Step 2

-Based on what we find in the discovery, we deliver two fully scoped proposals: one for Module 1 (Preventive Maintenance Automation) and one for Module 2 (Technician Companion App).
+Based on what we find in the discovery, we deliver two fully scoped proposals: one for Module 1 (Preventive Maintenance Automation) and one for Module 2 (Quote & Proposal Generation).
 Each with exact deliverables, timeline, and investment.

 This is the point where Eurostar decides how far to go — one module, both, or neither.
 No pressure either way.
 The discovery retainer stands on its own regardless.